Quantum cryptology optical technologies for data protection in data communication networks (OptoKrypt)

 Dr Michał Marks

-The project partnership is formed by WAT (project leader), NASK-PIB and TELDAT Sp. z o.o. sp.k.
+The project is a collaborative effort between WAT (project leader), NASK-PIB, and TELDAT Sp. z o.o. sp.k.

 Find out what the latest accomplishments of the project are in this link.